Bet on Portland online: BetMGM Promo

 Other bets you can make

-The over/under, or total, is much simpler.
-You just pick whether the combined score of both teams in this game will be above or below 133.5 when all is said and done.
-Bet $10 on the over, with odds of -105, and you'll get $20 back if you're right!
+An easier way to bet is to wager on a game's over/under (or point total).
+All you have to do is pick whether you believe the combined score of both teams will be higher or lower than the set "total" at the conclusion of the game.
+It's that simple.
+As an example, let's say you bet $10 on the over (with odds of -105).
+If you pick correctly, you'd get back $20.

-There are tons of other ways to bet, including on game props (will Portland be the first team to reach five points?), parlays (combining picks from multiple games to multiply your winnings), and more.
+There are tons of other ways to bet, including on game props (will Portland win the race to five points?), parlays (combining picks from multiple games to multiply your winnings) and more.
 Check out the BetMGM website and app for more details on the multitude of ways you can play.

 Get a special bonus if you sign up for BetMGM Sportsbook using our link.